 Creativity and Community

 Owning a small business offers owners the freedom to innovate and tap into their creative side, a vital part of the success of any small business.
 Starting a business from scratch works best for people looking for financial and personal freedom who have a solid understanding of how to run a business and are honing a grandiose idea.

 Franchising offers greater job security and faster returns while allowing you to embark on an exciting new career venture.
 When choosing a franchise, don’t overlook the company’s values and goals; make sure they align with your own.

 As you continue to weigh which option is best for you, analyze what it is you are hoping to accomplish and reflect on how your lifestyle, goals and beliefs align with each business model.
 Read up, talk to your friends and family, make lists, speak with business owners and franchise owners alike, but — most importantly — know that this is not a decision to make impulsively; be true to your instinct and what will be right for you, your goals and your mindset.

 If you ultimately decide that franchising is the right path for you, there are thousands of options across nearly every industry.
 Just remember that not all franchises are created equal.
-To help prospective franchises, like you, find the best brand, Franchise Business Review performs independent market research on franchisee satisfaction, helping to expose the best brands on the market today.
-You can view this year’s list of the top rated franchises (as rated by franchisee satisfaction) here!
+To help prospective franchisees, like you, find the best brand, Franchise Business Review performs independent market research on franchisee satisfaction, helping to expose the best brands on the market today.
+You can view this year’s list of the top-rated franchises (as rated by franchisee satisfaction) here!

-Franchise Business Review offers an array of resources including franchisee stories, franchisor interviews and educational content to help you research your options and foray into entrepreneurship with confidence.
+Franchise Business Review offers an array of resources including content to help you Explore, Plan, Launch and other educational content to help you research your options and foray into entrepreneurship with confidence.